mqtthiqs/mqtthiqs.github.io/about.md

 ## About

-Matthias Puech is a composer, designer, programmer, researcher and teacher from Paris.
+Matthias Puech is a composer, designer, programmer, researcher and teacher born in Paris.
 From a scientific background, he nourishes a dual fascination for natural phenomena and mathematical concepts.
 His compositions, contemplative stills of imaginary landscapes, intend to blur the distinction between sound synthesis and field recording, transporting the listener amidst invented ecosystems.
 Puech designs